 Define.
 The readers were asked to highlight the aspects they want to learn.

 Ideate.
 The writers brainstormed the ideas to find the best way to introduce the story.
-They considered podcasts, test articles, videos, comic books, and even once printing on a roll of toilet paper.
+They considered podcasts, test articles, videos, comic books, and even printing on a roll of toilet paper.

 Prototype and testing.
 First, the journalists reported some facts.
 Next, they gathered feedback from users.
 Finally, the readers got a full-fledged story they counted on.

 Communication.
-Wonderfull example
+Wonderfull Example

 The company often held meetings, but the meeting room was tiny.
 No space to put belongings, limited view of the demo board, and lack of sockets made the meetings annoying.
 The inconveniences distracted from the topic of discussion and reduced its quality.

 Wonderfull decided to improve the meeting room by applying the UX design process steps.
 During some time, they were studying people’s behavior in different situations.
 Having named the problems, they made a prototype of cardboard.
-Using scissors and glue, they tried various options for placing interior items until finally found the perfect one.
+Using scissors and glue, they tried various options for placing interior items until they finally found the perfect one.

 Such a solution improved the quality of negotiations.
 They went faster, and people felt more relaxed.